parvans/StudentAssignment/README.md

 7. Login as the user
 8. Take the test
 9. View the score
+10. View Student's score in the pdf format

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.